Eight Easy Steps to Save Money and Limit Waste Before Moving

 STEP EIGHT: PREPARE FOOD FOR MOVING DAY

 Finally, don’t forget about the actual moving day itself!
-In the midst of packing and coordinating a move, there’s a good chance that you’ll get hungry at some point.
-You can also consider using some of the perishable items to make grab and go snacks, pre-made sandwiches, etc. for the movers and packers as well as your family on the big day.
+While packing and coordinating a move, there’s a good chance that you’ll get hungry at some point.
+You can also consider using some of the perishable items to make grab-and-go snacks, pre-made sandwiches, etc. for the movers and packers as well as your family on the big day.